 WK 1: General Education Outcomes Assessment: Choosing the Right Model

 College stakeholders both in and outside of campus expect educators to answer questions about how general education programs are helping students achieve programmatic or institutional learning outcomes.
 Because general education lies outside of the standard departmental structure, significant obstacles to gathering high-quality information present themselves.
 How are faculty to be engaged in a significant way?
 What types of assessment projects will yield actionable data, rather than just allowing for the completion of an assessment report?
 How can the findings reflect student learning at a point near graduation, rather than at a mid-program level – when students are likely to be completing their general education courses but have not yet experienced additional opportunities for significant development of general education competencies?
 Dr. Zerr and Dr. Hawthorne will introduce and discuss commonly used strategies for general education outcomes assessment.
 In addition to contributing additional strategy ideas, participants will brainstorm common assessment scenarios and use these scenarios to consider the applicability of the various assessment strategies on their own campuses.
 Attendees will understand the potential value of various approaches to general education outcomes assessment, anticipate the challenges of each approach, be able to analyze the feasibility of the approaches in different situations and contexts, and be prepared to identify one or more approaches that will realistically work for the general education program on their own campus.

-Joan Hawthorne, Director of Assessment and Accreditation and Ryan Zerr, Director of Essential Studies and Professor of Mathematics—both of the University of North Dakota
+Ryan Zerr, Director of Essential Studies and Professor of Mathematics and Anne Kelsch, Director of Faculty and Staff Development and Professor of History—both of the University of North Dakota

 WK 2: Maintaining the Integrity of General Education Reforms in the Face of Changing Contexts